The following is an excerpt from Graeme Goldsworthy’s, “According to Plan: The Unfolding Revelation of God in the Bible:“

 “However, the focus on these ‘heroes of the faith’ and the supernatural events surrounding them can cause us to miss something very important: often, whole generations of people are born, grow old, and die without ever meeting a ‘hero of the faith’ and without witnessing a single miracle.”

 “Life in ancient Israel was not ‘three miracles a day and a new holy war’ each week.
 Most people lived their lives while God did no new [observable-to-the-human-eye] thing.
 For every biblical hero there are thousands of Israelites who knew God solely through what was taught by the priests and prophets.
 As a result, they did their best to seek to be faithfully obedient to God in personal devotion, in home, in family life, in education, and in work.”

-The excerpt (above) struck a chord with me, having just returned from Super Summer (a youth camp) – my favorite week of my year.
-Would i love to stay in the environment of Super Summer?
-Honestly, yes.
-But, Jesus modeled something quite different when He left heaven (the mountain top) for earth (the valley).
+The excerpt (above) struck a chord with me.
+While I would love to live on the proverbial “spiritual mountain top,” Jesus modeled something quite different when He left heaven (the mountain top) for earth (the valley).

 Soli Deo Gloria, nick